An example search has returned 100 entries

 listenloadingplaying

 [ŋatara kosi] n.
-Greasy Grouper
+Malabar Grouper

 Example: Photo by Jeffrey T. Williams / Smithsonian Institution, License: CC BY-SA 3.0 via Fishes of Australia